acuparse/acuparse/README.md

 - Archived data display.
 - Watch data flow using the syslog.
 - Stays online even when MyAcuRite is not.
-- Does not require internet access.
+- Does not require Internet access.
 Can be deployed independently of MyAcuRite.
 - Export API with JSON and HTML data for use in external applications.
 - Customizable email outage notifications.
 - Google Invisible reCAPTCHA and Analytics support.